NEWSLETTER

 Geology and Mineralization

-The Nakoro prospect area contains numerous limonitic gossans over a strike length of 700 m.
-Below the gossans is intense silicification along with phyllic and argillic alteration, as suggested Anglos drilling.
-Historic drilling has shown the zone to strike north east, like gossans, with an interpreted dip angle of 10o to the south east.
-Mineralization occurs as massive sulphides, sulphide rich veinlets and within silificied rocks as sulphide disseminations.
+The Nakoro prospect area contains numerous limonitic gossans over a strike length of 700m (Figure 3).
+Beneath the gossans is intense silicification and phyllic, argillic alteration, with the silification being the more extensive.
+Mineralization occurs as massive sulphides, sulphide rich veinlets and within silicified rocks as sulphide disseminations (Figure 2).
 Common minerals include pyrite, sphalerite, barite, chalcopyrite, bornite and covellite with minor galena and tetrahedrite-tennanite.
-Historic drilling intersected a massive sulphide zone to a depth of approximately 125 m, with an average width of 7m, over a strike length of some 300m.
-Mineralization is open in all directions.

 Exploration Potential